ndtdoanh/Hackathon/README.md

-# Hackathon Project
+# HaCoF (Hackathon Collaboration Framework)

 ## Introduction

 **HaCoF (Hackathon Collaboration Framework)** is an innovative web-based platform tailored for managing university-level hackathons.
 It streamlines key processes such as participant registration, team collaboration, project submission, and evaluation.
 Designed to enhance efficiency and engagement, HaCoF provides real-time updates, intuitive tools, and data-driven insights, ensuring an exceptional experience for organizers, judges, and participants alike.

-This project is developed using modern technologies such as **Spring Boot** for the backend, **ReactJS** for the web frontend, and **Flutter** for the mobile app.
+This project is developed using modern technologies such as **Spring Boot** for the backend, **ReactJS** for the frontend, and **MySQL** for the database.
 Each team member has specific roles in the development and maintenance of the system.

+---

 ## Technologies Used